 Location of diverse Trade Allies relative to historically disadvantaged communities and Environmental Justice communities, whichever is more inclusive of low and moderate income communities.

-Annual Reporting Metrics for (i):
+Ameren Illinois, ComEd, and Nicor Gas Annual Reporting Metrics for Trade Allies:

-Report total number of diverse trade allies broken out by category of primary specialty (e.g., HVAC, plumbing, weatherization, electrical, etc.)
+Report total number of participating Energy Efficiency Program Trade Allies and diverse Trade Allies broken out by category of primary specialty (e.g., HVAC, plumbing, weatherization, electrical, etc.)

+The percentage of diverse Trade Allies, broken out by category of primary specialty (e.g., HVAC, plumbing, weatherization, electrical, etc.), whose primary business location is in an economically disadvantaged community

+Peoples Gas and North Shore Gas Annual Reporting Metrics for Trade Allies:

+Provide a static map of participating diverse Trade Allies with an overlay to demonstrate quantity of diverse Trade Allies located in an economically disadvantaged community.

-Reporting Location: Annual Q4 reports.
-Within a given program year the data will reflect year-to-date data in each quarterly report.
+Reporting Location: Annually, in Q2 utility reports for the previous program year.
+Within a given program year, the data will reflect cumulative year-to-date data.

 Program Administrators shall work with interested stakeholders to reach consensus in developing the specific metrics to address these reporting needs.
 The metrics may evolve over time.